ibbles/LearningProgramming/Taskflow.md

 # A Simple Example

-Let's look at the simplest possible example, a task graph that contains a single task that calls a function.
+Let's look at the simplest possible example, a task graph that contains a single task that calls a free function.

 ```cpp
 // Taskflow includes.